asian-chi/2020/call.md

     </p>
     <h2>Paper Review & Selection</h2>
     <p class="abstract-overview">
-        Each original submission will receive anonymized review from at least two experts.
-They will review submissions under the following criteria: originality; significance; and validity.
-The submissions under the showcase category will be curated by the reviewing chairs.
-We will take into account the following factors: the number of novel work that is accepted; the geographical diversity of the attendees; and the diversity of research topics.
+        Each original submission will receive two anonymized reviews under the following criteria: originality; significance; and validity.
+The submissions under the showcase category will be curated by taking into account the following factors: the number of the accepted original submissions; the geographical diversity of the attendees; and the diversity of research topics.
     </p>
     <h2>Conference Registration</h2>
     <p class="abstract-overview">